 other amount required by law to be collected are confidential and privileged.

 Therefore the Department is unable to disclose the name of the business that

 paid the marijuana license application fee.
 The Department requested applicants

 to provide a waiver permitting the release of their names, however, of the 127

 applicants, only 8 returned the waiver and consented to the release of their

 names.
 The Department, in conjunction with the Office of the Governor and

-Legislature has amended SB32 to allow for the release of marijuana business
+Legislature has amended SB32 to allow for the release of cannabis business

 Sept.
 2018 Application Period Timeline